 - 1. Senior fees and expenses - 2.
 Interest on Class A1 and Class A2 notes on a pro-rata basis - 3.
 Interest on Class B notes, if gross cumulative defaults not larger than 35% - 4.
-Interest on Class C notes, if gross cumulative defaults not larger than 12.5% - 5.
-Fill-up of the debt service reserve account up to the required level - 6.
-Principal on Class A1 - 7.
-Principal on Class A2 - 8.
-Interest on Class B notes, if gross cumulative defaults exceed 35% - 9.
+Fill-up of the debt service reserve account up to the required level - 5.
+Principal on Class A1 - 6.
+Principal on Class A2 - 7.
+Interest on Class B notes, if gross cumulative defaults exceed 35% - 8.
 After repayment of Class A1 and A2 notes, principal on Class B

-- 10. Interest on Class C notes, if gross cumulative defaults exceed 12.5% - 11.
-After repayment of Class B notes, principal on Class C - 12.
-Cash trapping mechanism: If cumulative gross defaults exceed certain ratio level over deal life (see table below), available cash will be trapped to be available as issuer available funds on next payment date; - 13.
-Interest on Class J - 14.
-Principal on Class J - 15.
-Additional return to the Class J
+- 9. Cash trapping mechanism: If cumulative gross defaults exceed certain ratio level over deal life (see table below), available cash will be trapped to be available as issuer available funds on next payment date;

+- 10. Interest on Class J

+- 11. Principal on Class J

+- 12. Additional return to the Class J